tasitlabs/tasit-sdk/docs/CONTRIBUTING.md

 For each file in this repo - let's say it's named `file.js` - we have a separate file named `file.test.js` where we test the code in that file.

 Some other projects keep all their tests in one big test directory, but we find that it's harder to visually confirm if all files are tested that way.

+If you want to test only the package that you are working on, run `npm pretest` from `TasitSDK` folder and then run `npm test` from the package's folder.

+The `pretest` script will starts `ganache-cli` and deploys contracts from `tasit-contract`.

 ### Making some changes